paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 If you have a big SSH device (at least `64G`) you may use it as a cache device for a slower disk.

 There are two common options for that [Bcache](https://bcache.evilpiepirate.org/) and [Flashcache](https://github.com/facebookarchive/flashcache).
-You should decide of which one use as they are not compatible and will both significantly increase disk IO.
+You should decide of which one to use as they are not compatible and will both significantly increase disk IO.
 But there are caveats.

 **Bcache** is quite easy to setup, but both disks (the backing device -- HDD, and the caching device -- SSD) must be erased before use.
 So it's probably an option for new installations, only.

 **Flashcache**, on the other hand, can work with already used disks, but has a much more complex installation and should only be tried by experienced users.

 Personally, I didn't test any (yet), since memory management has been good enough.
+See bellow.

 ### Swapping to SSD

 Swapping to SSH was pointed as a bad practice due to limited lifespan of SSDs in exchange of huge data writes necessary to swap.
-Modern SSDs, however, has random data writes that improves lifespan, so that may not be a problem anymore.
+Modern SSDs, however, have random data writes that improves lifespan, so that may not be a problem anymore.

-On the other hand, there are better options for Swap.
-See bellow.
+On the other hand, there are better options for Swap...

 ## Swap or not Swap?

 In early 2000 Swap was necessary, since memory was expensive and most computers rarely reach 1G.
-But we still hadn't much data, mostly text and some image, so it was _ok_ to send some of it to disk.
+But we still hadn't much data, mostly text and some images only, so it was _ok_ to send some of it to disk.
 Moreover, peoples didn't care too much about performance in that times.

 Nowadays, most Linux installation instructions or _wizards_ still asks for a Swap Partition.
-But here is a thing: Swap is, probably, what makes your computer slower.
+But here is a thing: Swap is probably what makes your computer slower.

 So the solution is to `swapoff` everything?
 Well, you can do that, but there are even better options...